konflux-ci/release-service-catalog/pipelines/rhtap-service-push/README.md

 | verify_ec_task_git_revision | The git repo revision the verify-enterprise-contract task | No | - |
 | verify_ec_task_git_pathInRepo | The location of the verify-enterprise-contract task in its repo | No | - |

+## Changes since 1.0.0
+- Added parameter for releasePlanAdmissionPath to apply-mapping as the file is in a subdirectory

 ## Changes 0.9.0
 - Removed tag, addGitShaTag, addSourceShaTag, addTimestampTag parameters
   - These are now provided in the data json that is collected in the collect-data task